jsnfwlr/facemasq/README.md

 # Installation and configuration

 faceMasq is intended to be run as a Docker container.
-Details on how to install and configure it can be found in the [Docker Installation](docs/installation/docker.md) Documents.
+Details on how to install and configure it can be found in the [Quick-Start](docs/en/overview/quick-start.md) Guide, with more information about configuration options available in the [Configuration](docs/en/overview/configuration.md) Documentation.

-If you wish to run it as a bare-metal service, details on how to do that can be found in the [Advanced Installation](advanced.md) Documents.
+If you wish to run it as a bare-metal service, details on how to do that can be found in the [Advanced Installation](docs/en/how-tos/advanced-installation.md) Documents.

 # Roadmap